-Ultimate legal responsibility for SAMS' operations rests with Council.
-Council appoints the Director and delegates the running of SAMS to the Director and the executive team.
+Ultimate legal responsibility for SAMS' operations rests with the Governing Council.
+The Governing Council appoints the Director and delegates the running of SAMS to the Director and the executive team.

-The learned society members of SAMS elect Council members and office bearers at the Annual General Meeting, that is usually held in November.
+The learned society members of SAMS elect Governing Council members and office bearers at the Annual General Meeting, that is usually held in November or December.

 An audit committee monitors the integrity of financial reporting, internal controls and risk management systems, whistleblowing and internal audit and liaises with the external auditors.